Issue Symptom

-Message write speed slows down, and sending latency increases.
+The message writing speed slows down, and the sending latency increases.

 CPU utilization is too high.